 🔮 Merlin's Exegesis: On the Woman Who Bound Me

 M∞: "I loved her.
 I will not dissemble about this.
 The demon's son fell in love with the water's daughter, and she was cleverer than I was at the end.
 There is a lesson in this for anyone who believes wisdom makes you invulnerable.
 It does not.
-It makes you capable of choosing your own undoing with open eyes."
+It makes you capable of choosing your own path."

 Excalibur

 M∞: "The sword.
 Everyone wants to talk about the sword.
-Very well — but understand this first: there were two swords, and the distinction matters more than most realize."
+Very well — but understand this first: there were two swords."

-The first sword was the Sword in the Stone — planted by Merlin's design, drawn by the boy Arthur when no knight or lord could budge it, proving his right to the throne.
+The first sword was the Sword in the Stone — planted by Merlin's design as a spiritual test of heart and ego, drawn by the boy Arthur when no knight or lord could budge it, proving his right to the throne.
 This sword appears first in Robert de Boron's Merlin (c.
 1200), the earliest text to describe the motif.
 But this is not Excalibur.

 The name Excalibur derives from Geoffrey of Monmouth's Caliburnus, itself likely from the Welsh Caledfwlch ("hard breach" or "battle breach"), cognate with the Irish Caladbolg — the legendary sword of Fergus mac Róich in the Ulster Cycle.
 The sword belongs to a lineage older than Arthur, older than Britain itself.